TrueLayer/truelayer_mcp/README.md

-# TrueLayer MCP Integration for Claude
+# TrueLayer MCP Integration for AI assistants

+An experimental project connecting TrueLayer APIs and an AI assistant, like Claude AI.

-This project provides a Truelayer Model Context Protocol (MCP) server that enables Claude AI to interact with TrueLayer's financial APIs.
-It allows Claude to perform various banking and payment operations through TrueLayer's services.
+This project provides a Truelayer Model Context Protocol (MCP) server that enables an AI assistant, like Claude AI, to interact with TrueLayer's financial APIs.
+It allows the AI assistant to perform various banking and payment operations through TrueLayer's services.

 > ⚠️ **DISCLAIMER** ⚠️
 >